top of page

 The Weavers' Way and Wherryman's Way long-distance footpaths pass near the station.
 This footpath attracts many walkers to this area for bird watching and long-distance walking.

-Just after Reedham station sits the junction that takes most of the services that serve Buckingham, Cantley, and Reedham heading off towards Lowestoft, travelling over the Reedham Swing bridge
+Just after Reedham station sits the junction that takes most of the services that serve Buckingham, Cantley, and Reedham, heading off towards Lowestoft, travelling over the Reedham Swing bridge.

-Berney arms, in December 2020, was the UK's newest least-used station from the 2019/2020 period.
+Berney Arms, in December 2020, was the UK's newest least-used station from the 2019/2020 period.

 Berney Arms had only 42 people registered using this station all year.